DecisionVis/deltamoea/blog/marginalia.md

 given tolerance.
 Adjusting the values specifying such a component by less than the tolerance does not produce a practical difference in the design.

+# Weak Justification for SBX

+So in a 1999 tech report, Deb says that SBX makes two offspring to avoid bias toward either parent.
+That's weak, considering that which parent is which is determined at random.
+I still don't understand the coinflip in SBX at all.
+I would love to see that addressed in the literature.